 Effective SY 2012-2013, lunch meals will offer a minimum of 5 components (fruits, vegetables, grains, meat/meat alternate and milk) and must also meet dietary specifications for calories, sodium, saturated fat and trans fat.
 While lunches must meet healthy meal standards set at federal and state levels, local sponsors make decisions about specific foods and menus, and plan special menus for children with medically ordered special diets.

-The highest percentage of students receiving free or reduced lunches for the SMH community was located in Page County (Exhibit 20).
+The highest percentage of students receiving free or reduced lunches for the PMH Community were located in Page County, VA (Exhibit 20).

-4 The free eligibility for those sites is calculated based on USDA guidance.
+&lt;sup>4 The free eligibility for those sites is calculated based on USDA guidance.